ryanmangin/stripe-connect-managed-rails/README.md

 ## Specs
 Built on Rails 5 and running Ruby 2.2.
-Uses the 2016-07-06 API version.
+Uses the 2019-02-19 API version, which includes [major chages](https://stripe.com/docs/upgrades#2019-02-19) to the way Connect onboarding works.

-Update with newer API version in progress!

 ## Setup